ISI-MIP/isi-cfact/README.md

 ### Tasmin and Tasmax

-Following -Lange--Piani et al- we model tasrange = tasmax - tasmin and tasskew = (tas-tasmin)/tasrange instead of tasmin and tasmax.
-Tasmin and Tasmax are then calculated from those variables with the formulas:
+To avoid large relative errors in the daily temperature range as pointed out by Piani et al. (2010), we de-trend the daily temperature range tasrange = tasmax - tasmin and the skewness of the daily temperature tasskew = (tas-tasmin)/tasrange and derive tasmin and tasmax from tas, tasrange and tasskew.

-tasmin =
-tasmax =

 ### huss